PhilipeAnderson/apiperiodictable/README.md

 ## Next steps 😃

-So that this application reaches a more professional level - IMPLEMENT:
+So that this application reaches a more professional level:

  * MongoDB Database.
  * Buy your own domain.
- * Update application to TypeScript.
+ * Update application to TypeScript. (backend)
  * Insert more information for each element.
  * Invite people to participate in the project.